Adoption leave changes lives.

 - Provide proof of the adoption or surrogacy.
 Again, we’ll explain what counts as proof in more detail below.

 Once you’ve assessed the employee’s eligibility, you must confirm within 28 days how much statutory adoption pay they’ll receive.
 You’ll also have to confirm when the payments will start and stop.

 You might find that the employee is not eligible to receive adoption pay.
 In this case, you’ll have to provide the employee with form SAP1 within seven days, to explain why.
 You can download that from here.

 Proof of Adoption

 If an employee requests adoption leave or adoption pay, you can ask for proof of their adoption or surrogacy arrangement.
-Employees only have to provide proof if you ask for it.
+Employees only have to provide proof if they ask for it.

 For adoption, the proof needs to show the employee’s name and address, and that of the adoption agency.
 It needs to state the match date and the date of the placement.
 Examples of proof can include matching certificates and letters from adoption agencies.